elixir-europe/rdmkit/pages/contribute/github_way.md

   * Click on “Commit changes”.

 ### Request a review
-1. Go to the [RDM toolkit repo](https://github.com/elixir-europe/rdm-toolkit) and click on the "GitHub" button on the top navigation bar.
-It will take you to the GitHub repository of our RDM toolkit.
+1. Go to the [RDM toolkit repo](https://github.com/elixir-europe/rdm-toolkit) on Github.
 2. Click on the “Pull request” button in the top menu bar.
 3. Find your open PR and click on "[Ready for review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request#marking-a-pull-request-as-ready-for-review)".
 Editors will be notified and they will check your changes.

 ### Address editors' comments
 1. When editors add [comments](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) or [start a review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-proposed-changes-in-a-pull-request) of your PR, you will be notified.
 2. You need to address editors' comments and requests by editing your PR as in step 7 (see above).
-  * Go to the [RDM toolkit repo](https://github.com/elixir-europe/rdm-toolkit) and click on the "GitHub" button on the top navigation bar.
-It will take you in the GitHub repository of our RDM toolkit.
+  * Go to the [RDM toolkit repo](https://github.com/elixir-europe/rdm-toolkit) on Github.
   * Click on the “Pull request” button in the top menu bar.
   * Find your open PR and click on it.
   * Click on "Files changed" in the top menu bar.